How To Plan the Perfect Prom Night, Part 2

 Finding Your Prom Tribe

 You may have a boyfriend.
-Your crush could ask you to prom, – or you gather up the courage to ask out that cute shy guy from Chemistry, that’s awesome.
+Your crush could ask you to prom, – or you could gather up the courage to ask out that cute, shy guy from Chemistry; that’s awesome.
 You are living the typical prom dream.

-But if you find yourself without a date as prom looms closer, do not stress out!
-Don’t force yourself to ask someone you don’t really want to go with.
-Prom is the night that you will make so many fun memories with those around you.
+But do not stress out if you find yourself without a date as prom looms closer!
+Don’t force yourself to ask someone you don’t want to go with.
+Prom is the night you will make many fun memories with those around you.

 Make sure you surround yourself with your absolute favorite people.
 You will ensure you have the best prom night ever.
-You can surround yourself with all your girls, or get a co-ed group of friends together!
+You can surround yourself with all your girls or get a co-ed group of friends!

-Plan a fun family-style meal, spring for a limo bus with loud music to get amped for the night to come, and ring in your senior prom in style.
+Plan a fun family-style meal, spring for a limo bus with loud music to get amped for the night, and ring in your senior prom in style.
 No date, no problem!

 Alternative Prom

 A new trend with modern high school teens is taking effect – alternative prom.
 This is also sometimes called anti-prom.
-Anti-prom has become a safe haven for those who attend schools where kids are not as inclusive and friendly.
+Anti-prom has become a haven for those attending schools where kids are less inclusive and friendly.

-Alternative proms have gained so much momentum as they have grown into larger events.
+Alternative proms have gained much momentum as they have grown into larger events.
 They had humble beginnings.
-Many students who felt they didn’t fit into the old school prom-going stereotype simply opted out.
+Many students who didn’t fit the old-school prom-going stereotype opted out.

-We think that finding your own prom tribe is the best way to ensure you feel comfortable and included on prom night.
-If you feel that your school’s prom won’t be a great environment for you and your group of friends, plan your own anti-prom.
-Get all dressed up and rock out with your besties, -even if it’s in the comfort of your own home.
+Finding your prom tribe is the best way to ensure you feel comfortable and included on prom night.
+If you feel that your school’s prom won’t be a great environment for you and your friends, plan your anti-prom.
+Get all dressed up and rock out with your besties -even if it’s in the comfort of your home.

 How to Plan Your Prom Day